UniversalDependencies/docs/_ml/dep/compound-svc.md

 In the above mentioned example, the series of the verbs 'to increase' and 'to come' have been lexicalized together to form the meaning 'to emerge'.

+If the preceeding verb or V1 has an aspectual marking, then it licenses a lexical subject and in other cases only a PRO subject is possible.
+This points out that the verbs have their own clauses in contrast to the popular belief that serial verb constructions are monoclausal.